 The Linear Sales Funnel Is No More

 We see this every day with our clients.
 In the article, they mention that people are no longer starting at the top of the funnel (in the awareness stage) and systematically working their way down.
 Today, they move up and down the funnel fluidly, depending on their own agendas.
 This means sales people no longer control the process.
 Your sales process is not going to control prospects' access to information or their feelings toward your business.

 They are coming to the table much more educated than ever before, and some of them may even be entering your sales funnel in the middle of it – instead of at the top.
-Because of this change in behavior, your marketing MUST include educational offers at each stage of the funnel: top, middle and bottom.
+Because of this change in behaviour, your marketing MUST include educational offers at each stage of the funnel: top, middle and bottom.
 And your sales process itself must evolve to recognize and support this new buyer behaviour.

 The Experience is Everything

 Your business is not going to thrive if you don't consider the buyer’s journey or the prospect’s experience from beginning to end.
 You will easily stand out in the minds of your prospects if you compose a concerted effort to make their experience remarkable, as most of your competitors are failing in this area.

 This means ensuring that your website (their first stop in experiencing your business) is amazing.
 By stocking your site with educational content and working hard to help make your prospects smarter, you set your business apart.
 By responding to their requests quickly and offering them more educational content at all stages of their buying process, you enforce your company’s position as an educator rather than a seller.

 If you are still advertising – in any way – stop immediately.
 This includes any outbound efforts to push your message “in front” of prospective customers.
 It also means interruptive techniques like cold calling.
 Consumers are immune to advertising.
 There are now technologies like DVR and ad blocker software to eliminate these annoying interruptions, and more importantly, we have already learned to tune the ads out.